 My team and I have our plates full.

-To me when I began this journey, and perhaps to many in this room, this cultural transformation viewed as a whole might seem overwhelming.
+To me when I began this journey, and perhaps it’s the same for many of you, the cultural transformation we need to achieve can seem overwhelming.

 Like every great journey, though, it starts with a single step.

-If you’re a senior leader, you have the authority and latitude to take on this challenge and embed inclusion and diversity into everything you do.
+If you’re a senior leader, you already have the formal authority and latitude to take on this challenge and embed inclusion and diversity into everything you do.

 Corey Tutt is 26, a Kamilaroi man and research assistant at the University of Sydney.
 He founded the social enterprise Deadly Science.
 He has raised more than $50,000 on Gofundme and sent thousands of books, telescopes and other resources to Indigenous students in remote schools.

-These recent examples show that, as an individual, you always have the power to change your environment.
+The example shown by these two young people demonstrate more than anything that, as an individual, you have the power to change your environment.
 Leading by example can be mighty.